chreliot/senate-howto/main.md

 Of course, in the background, Hofstra's general policies, including those in the [Faculty Policy Series][FPS] related to community standards and professional conduct, continue to apply, as do laws.

-## What rules govern Senate committees?

-Senate committees are governed by the same rules as the Senate, but in particular by the sections of the [Senate By-laws][bylaws] establishing their committee.
-The By-laws set out the membership and the mandate for each committee and sometimes other guidance.
-Reading one's committee's brief By-laws carefully helps a lot when the question arises, What are we doing here again?

-Similarly, Senate committees are governed by *Robert's Rules of Order*.
-Some awkwardness in committee meetings and grumbling about rules can be due to confusions about what *Robert's Rules* involves.
-It is widely overlooked that the *Rules* acknowledges that in committees “some of the formality that is necessary in a large assembly would hinder business” (*RRO* 49:21).

-Specifically, in committee meetings, *Robert's Rules* indicates: “motions need not be seconded”; “informal discussion of a subject is permitted while no motion is pending”; “when a proposal is perfectly clear to all present, a vote can be taken without a motion’s having been introduced”; generally, “a vote can be taken initially by a show of hands”; and the chair “may, without leaving the chair, speak in informal discussions and in debate, and vote on all questions” (*RRO* 49:21).
-That is, the *formal* guidelines for committees are pretty casual.
-Confidently eschew excess formality.

-Note that Hofstra Library has available ebooks of both [*Robert's Rules of Order: Newly Revised*][RRONR] and the very helpful, official summary/overview version [*Robert's Rules of Order: Newly Revised in Brief*][RROIB].
-(Also note that Hofstra Professor of Mathematics Daniel Seabold is a co-author of both!)
-A little familiarity with procedure can help one make things happen—not only for committee chairs but also for participants.

 ## Who is in the Senate?

+There are currently about forty-one members of the Senate.
 There are two categories of voting members of the Senate: elected and ex-officio members.

-Various constituencies get to elect senators to represent them on the Senate: regular professors from each of the schools and then also adjunct faculty as a unit.
-Some of these elections are managed by the Senate through its Communications, Outreach, and Election Committee.
+Various constituencies get to elect senators to represent them on the Senate: regular professors from each of the schools, adjunct faculty as a unit, staff/Local 153, and students.
+Some of the faculty elections are managed by the Senate through its Communications, Outreach, and Election Committee.
 (See FS VII B.2.)

 Other people have a role in the Senate because of their roles elsewhere.
-Certain administrators, the Speaker and Vice Speaker of the Faculty, the Chair of the Chairs' Caucus, and the student who is President of the Student Government Association are, by virtue of serving in their roles, full voting members of the Senate.
-These are the ex-officio members.
+These ex-officio members include the Provost, one academic dean, the Chief Diversity and Inclusion Officer, a representative designated by the Vice President of Student Enrollment, Engagement and Success,  the Speaker and Vice Speaker of the Faculty, the Chair of the Chairs' Caucus, and the student who is President of the Student Government Association.
+By virtue of serving in their roles, they are full voting members of the Senate.
 (See FS VII B.1.)

+## When does the Senate meet?

+The Senate normally meets once a month during the academic year, typically on Monday afternoons at 1 PM.
+The Senate may also have special meetings, though that hasn't happened in recent memory.
+(See FS VII C.2.)
+The current year's meeting schedule is available through the [Senate website][Sen].
+Invitees will receive Outlook calendar invitations well in advance, by email, from the Senate's Senior Support Specialist.

+## Who may attend Senate meetings?

+Elected, ex officio senators, and senators-at-large are invited to attend.
+Members of the faculty, administrators, chairpersons, students, and staff may also observe meetings of the Senate.
+These others may, upon invitation of the Senate President, and with the consent of the body, participate in its deliberations, but they may not vote.
+(See FS VII C.2.d.)
+The Senate has a quorum only when at least half its *elected* members are present (FS VII C.2.c).

+## Who coordinates the Senate?

+Most of the logistical work required to operate the Senate is performed by the Senate's Senior Support Specialist.  sends the invitations, organizes the agendas, puts out the name placards, coordinates the Zoom during meetings, and lots else.
+As of this writing, the Senate's Senior Support Specialist is Caroline Schreiner ([contact information][caroline]).

+The President of the University Senate runs it.
+The Senate president is a faculty member who is an elected senator subsequently elected by the Senate to be its president (FS VII C.1.a).
+The President of the Senate also chairs the Senate's Executive Committee.
+Until 2023, the University Provost presided over the Senate, while the SEC was chaired by a faculty member.
+As of this writing, the Senate President is Christopher (Chris) Eliot ([contact information][chris]).

 ## What are senators-at-large?